vmesel/WP-A.CO/README.md

 ################################################
 ## What we are working on:

-- New appearance for the system
+- New appearance for the system(based on Bootstrap)

 - Get Meta Info of the Pages(For Facebook and Twitter Purposes)

 - New Functions at Functions.PY

-- Security features to make the system more protected
+- Security features to make the system more protected(Preventing SQL Injection and Session Hijack)

 - Statistics and reporting things